Michelle Rodriguez: Film and television

 In 2010, Rodriguez appeared in Robert Rodriguez's Machete.
 In 2011, she appeared with Aaron Eckhart in the science fiction film Battle: Los Angeles.
 In 2012, she returned to play the good clone and bad clone of Rain Ocampo in Resident Evil: Retribution.
-In 2013, she reprised her roles as Letty in Fast & Furious 6 and Luz / Shé in the Robert Rodriguez sequel Machete Kills.
+In 2013, she reprised her roles as Letty Ortiz in Fast & Furious 6 and Luz / Shé in the Robert Rodriguez sequel Machete Kills.
 She also voiced a character in DreamWorks Animation's Turbo.

 In 2015, she appeared in Furious 7.
 In 2016 she starred in The Assignment alongside Sigourney Weaver.
 In 2017, she lent her voice to Smurfs: The Lost Village.
 She starred in The Fate of the Furious, which broke records for the largest global box office opening of all time.
 In 2018, she starred opposite Viola Davis in Widows from director Steve McQueen, and in 2019 reunited with director James Cameron on the film Alita: Battle Angel.
 Rodriguez started Cheshire Kat Productions, a production company that produced the documentary Stuntwomen: The Untold Hollywood Story (2019).